What You’ll Learn 🖥️

 The action string defines the button label.

-When using Control channels, we can display the control element as:
+When using Control channels, the control element can be displayed as one of the following:

 Input field: to manually enter a new control value.